mido-99/war-market/README.md

-# War Market Analysis
+# 🪖 War Market Analysis

 > How do financial markets respond to armed conflict?

-This project tracks the price behavior of 80+ US-listed tickers across 12 asset classes during the US-Iran conflict events of 2025–2026.
-Data is sliced into 5 conflict windows and analyzed for % change, sector rankings, and VIX behavior.
+This project tracks the price behavior of 80+ US-listed tickers across 12 asset classes during the US–Iran conflict events of 2025–2026.
+Data is sliced into 5 conflict windows and analyzed for % change, sector rankings, normalized price trends, and VIX behavior.

-**Status: Phases 1–3 complete.
-Dashboard (Phase 4) in progress.**
+Status: Phases 1–4 complete ✅

 ---

-## Conflict Windows
+## ⏱️ Conflict Windows

 | Window | Label | Period |
 |--------|-------|--------|